Registry

 Create New Registry Auth

-Now you've got the personal access token on GitHub, you can then create a new registry auth.
+Now that you have the personal access token from GitHub, you can create a new registry auth.

 Navigate to the registry settings page, click on New registry auth, and select GitHub as the source.